hfour/wsrun/README.md

 wsrun [options] <command> [<arg1> <arg2> ...]

 Mode (choose one):
   --parallel  Fully parallel mode (default)                                                [boolean] --stages    Run in stages: start with packages that have no deps                         [boolean] --serial    Same as "stages" but with no parallelism at the stage level                  [boolean]

 Package Options:
-  --recursive, -r  Execute the same script on all of its dependencies, too                [boolean]
+  --recursive, -r  Execute the same script on all of its dependencies, too                 [boolean] --package, -p    Run only for this package.
+Can be used multiple times.                    [array]

 Misc Options:
   --fast-exit        If at least one script exits with code > 0, abort                     [boolean] --collect-logs     Collect per-package output and print it at the end of each script     [boolean] --no-prefix        Don't prefix output                                                   [boolean] --bin              The program to pass the command to                   [string] [default: "yarn"] --done-criteria    Consider a process "done" when an output line matches the specified RegExp --exclude          Skip running the command for that package                              [string] --exclude-missing  Skip packages which lack the specified command in the scripts section of their
                      package.json                                                          [boolean]
-  --report           Show an execution report once the command has finished in each package
+  --report           Show an execution report once the command has finished in each package[boolean] --if               Run main command only if this condition runs successfully --ifDependency     Run main command only if packages dependencies passed the condition (not
-                                                                                          [boolean]
+                     available in parallel mode)                                           [boolean]

 Other Options:
-  --help          Show help                                                               [boolean] --version       Show version number                                                     [boolean] --package, -p   Run only for these packages                                               [array] --if            Run main command only if this condition command runs successfully --ifDependency  Run main command only if packages dependencies passed the condition (not
+  --help     Show help                                                                     [boolean] --version  Show version number                                                           [boolean]
-                  available in parallel mode)                                             [boolean]
 ```

 ### Examples: